nens/threedi-docs/source/d_simulate_modeller_interface.rst

 Start up the 3Di API Client
 ----------------------------

-Start up the Modeller Interface.
+Open the Modeller Interface.
 Click on **Plug-ins** from the menu bar and open the dropdown menu.
 Click on **3Di API Client** to start up the plugin.
 For a guide on how to install the Modeller Interface or the API Client see :ref:`3di_instruments_and_downloads`.

 *screenshot toevoegen*